jesperberth/automationclass/lab04/lab4.md

 create a new playbook file 01_azure.yml

-add the following text to the file, change the name of the resource group to "ansible-userxx"
+add the following text to the file, change the name of the resource group to "webserver_userxx"

 ```ansible
 ---